 - Road to Hana – we’ve never been to Maui and have read amazing things

-I’m no scientist, but I feel like with the coronavirus impacting travel so much in 2020, that 2021 is very likely to be a road trip focused year for many people.
+I’m no scientist, but I feel like with the coronavirus impacting travel so much in 2020, the future, even post-COVID is very likely to be a road trip focused for years for many people.
 I know it will be for us.
-Since it’s unlikely that we’ll be doing much international travel in the coming year or two, these are the trips we’ve already started adding to our calendar:
+Since it’s unlikely that we’ll be doing more international travel than USA road tripping, these are the plans we’ve already started adding to our bucket list:

 - Alaska Parks Highway